Why do I need a LinkedIn profile?

 Completing your LinkedIn profile

 The sections above should be completed for every LinkedIn account, but depending on your experience, you may find that other sections are relevant too.
 You can add languages, publications, voluntary work, projects and awards, for example.
-You can also personalise your URL and add media.
+You can also personalise your LinkedIn profile URL and add media.

 Now you know exactly how to create a LinkedIn profile, don't just log off and leave it to gather dust!
 It's important to keep it updated as you gain new qualifications and secure new jobs.
 You should also check in often to endorse others, comment on posts, build your network and even post your own articles or media.
 By maintaining an active presence, you'll be the first thought when your network hears of suitable jobs.
 In the meantime, you'll be building your profile, ensuring you're abreast of industry and network developments and showing that you're confident in what you do.